kevinzunigacuellar/web/src/content/blog/introducing-astro-layouts.md

 ## Usage

-To use the package, you need to add it to the Astro config file in the remark plugin section.
+To use the package, add it to the Astro config file in the remark plugin section.
+Here's an example of an `astro.config.mjs` file:

 ```js title="astro.config.mjs"
 import { defineConfig } from "astro/config";